SecretumTheme/secretum/README.md

 ## NOTE - Alpha Release

-* NOT READY FOR PUBLIC USE!!!
-* NOT READY FOR PUBLIC USE!!!

-* Bugs / issues do NOT need to be reported.
-We know.
-* This theme is for advanced WordPress / Bootstrap 4 users.
-If you need instructions past what is going to be explained below, then this theme is without question not for you.
-Otherwise, you're going to love this theme, I guarantee it.
+Theme is ready for public use but should not be developed past what is provided.
+Action, filter, and setting names may change at this point.

+* Please report any bugs / issues that you find.
+* Most of what you need can be found within the Customizer.
 * The master branch is stable, it is running live on Websites.
 * Anything can change and no changes are logged during Alpha.
 We know what needs to be done, and it's being done.
-Even the child theme can change!
 * Use at your own risk, no support is provided.